aviad12g/arc-agi-solver/README.md

-# ARC-AGI Solver: A GPU-Accelerated Program Synthesis Framework
+# ARC-AGI Solver: A GPU‑Accelerated Program Synthesis Framework

-> A mathematically-grounded, production-ready system for solving Abstract Reasoning Corpus tasks through automated program synthesis.
-The system achieves 38-42% accuracy on the ARC-AGI-2 public split while maintaining sub-second median runtime on GPU hardware.
+> A practical system for ARC tasks using classical perception, a compact DSL, and A* search.
+GPU and LLM guidance are optional.

 ## Abstract

-The Abstract Reasoning Corpus (ARC) presents a fundamental challenge in artificial intelligence: the ability to learn and apply abstract patterns from minimal examples.
-This repository implements a novel approach that combines GPU-accelerated perception with symbolic reasoning and large language model guidance to synthesize programs that solve ARC tasks.
+This repository combines optional GPU‑accelerated perception with symbolic program synthesis.
+An LLM hook can be enabled for proposal generation, but the default flow is purely classical.

 Our system transforms raw pixel grids into rich symbolic representations through topological analysis, applies admissible heuristic search over a domain-specific language (DSL), and leverages transformer models for proposal generation.
 The architecture demonstrates that hybrid symbolic-neural approaches can achieve competitive performance on abstract reasoning benchmarks while maintaining computational efficiency.